kmcos/kmcos/doc/source/tutorials/installation.rst

     Search for MacPorts online, you'll need to install Xcode in the process

 #.
 Install Python, lxml, numpy, ipython, ASE, gcc48.
 I assume you are using Python 2.7.
-   kmos has not been thoroughly tested with Python 3.X, yet, but should not be too hard.
+   kmcos has not been thoroughly tested with Python 3.X, yet, but should not be too hard.
     Having MacPorts this can be as simple as ::

         sudo port install -v py27-ipython